Manual of Me

 My positionality

-I'm Kate Williams, a facilitator, researcher and advisor with over 16 years of experience in community-centred change.
-I am a cis-gendered woman of Hungarian/Yugoslavian (Croatian) and Welsh/Scottish ancestry.
+I'm Kate, a facilitator, researcher, and consultant with over 17 years of experience in community development.
+I'm a cis-gendered woman of Hungarian/Yugoslavian (Croatian) and Welsh/Scottish ancestry.
 I use she/her pronouns.

 I was born on Tandanya, the traditional and unceded lands of Kaurna people, also known as Adelaide, South Australia, and now live on Kenbi, Larrakia (Gulumerridjin) Country at Wagait Beach, Northern Territory.